CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 As of NATS v2.10.0

-Leafnode connections follow the model where when a TCP connection is created to the server, the server will immediately send an INFO protocol message in clear text.
+Leafnode connections follow the model where when a TCP connection is created to the server, the server will immediately send an in clear text.
 This INFO protocol provides metadata, including whether the server requires a secure connection.